unclebubs/elc-custom-blocks/README.md

-# ELC WordPress Blocks
+# ELC Custom Blocks Plugin

-This is the main npm project for managing all WordPress custom blocks for the ELC theme.
-Each subfolder contains a separate WordPress block that is its own npm project.
+This project creates a complete WordPress plugin containing custom Gutenberg blocks for the ELC website.
+Each subfolder contains a separate WordPress block that is its own npm project, and they're all bundled together into a single, deployable WordPress plugin.

 ## Quick Start